hrushi1508/Taskmanagment_app/README.md

       Change the .env variables based on your requriments.
 ## ⚙️ Installation and Running Locally

-Routes:
+Routes
 - /login
 - /register
 - /tasklist

 ### 1. Clone the repository